rakshasa/bash-completion-template/README.md

 ------------

-This project provides a template for creating bash completion scripts that support nested command namespaces, such as git and docker.
+This project provides a template for creating bash completion scripts that support nested command namespaces.

 Getting Started